 I did feed both of these back along with the other couple of niggles that I mentioned in the survey that I was sent.
 I got a personal reply from the management which I thought was an excellent way to handle this.
 However, it looks like neither of these is going to change anytime soon.
 Given the amount of competition in London at the high end of hotels, I’m surprised they would want to nickel and dime customers for the sake of it.
 The hotel appeared very quiet when I was there.

-Overall this is a stunning, very luxurious and comfortable hotel perfect for a special occasion.
+Overall Four Seasons Hotel London is a stunning, very luxurious and comfortable hotel perfect for a special occasion.
 The front-of-house staff were really exceptional in making me feel welcome and not at all stuffy in such a grand setting.
 The spa is excellent, and assuming there are no children in the hydrotherapy pool, a great way to relax with a treatment or using the facilities.

 If it seems like I was being fussy, my view is that if I am paying this sort of money, I’m expecting perfection.
 Particularly when I compare it with other hotels like the Pan Pacific which are around half the price and still offer a fantastic 5* experience.